 - Color options: LED lights come in a variety of colors, which can be used to accent the tank in interesting ways.
 They are marketed by spectrum (often in the Kelvin or K system), and you can choose which suits your purpose.
 For example, 8,000K white spectrum promotes photosynthesis of your plants and enhances the colors of orange, red, and yellow fish.
 Add a magenta or magenta/blue LED and you also bring out greens, blues, and reds while proving more support for your plants.
 The 12K white and magenta combination can be perfect for planted aquariums.
 If you want a night lunar light that will make your fluorescent fish glow, 445-nanometer royal blue lights are popular.
 There are even arrays with different colors of LED lights you can program for your needs.

 - Availability: Many aquarium kits that include a light or hood with a light do not offer LED lights.
 Popular combination units, such as the Eclipse systems, are only offered with standard fluorescent light bulbs.
 However, you can find LED options to retrofit your Eclipse hoods.
-Likewise, most light fixtures are still offered primarily with fluorescent lights.
+Likewise, some light fixtures are still offered with fluorescent lights.

 - Cost: LED fixtures tend to be a bit more costly to purchase up front.
 Your initial budget will need to be higher, even though you will make up for this over time in energy savings as well as bulb replacement costs.